 Physical and Mental Wellbeing — Health and energy to fulfill your potential on a daily basis.

 Activities that increase our wellbeing help people feel and live better and ultimately contribute to every other area of our life.
 Thriving communities accept, encourage and celebrate unique development and expression for each individual with support to expand their physical and mental well-being.

 Social Wellbeing — Strong relationships and love in your life.

 Our social wellbeing is highly influenced by the people around us, including our friends, co-workers, family and loved ones.
-People with a high level of satisfaction in this category have strong social skills that help create positive relationships and a sense of love in their life.
-These relationships are mutually beneficial, compassionate and strengthen our social circles and interactions with others.
+People with a high level of satisfaction in this category create positive relationships and a sense of love in their life.
+These relationships are mutually beneficial, compassionate, and strengthen our social circles and interactions with others.
 Thriving communities are rich in personal connections that foster feelings of belonging.

 Gallup researchers found that while 66% of people are doing well in at least one of the five areas above, just 7% are thriving in all five.
 Only 1 in 6 adults (17 percent) worldwide were considered to be “thriving” in at least three of these five indicators of wellbeing.
 CultureSeed seeks to enhance the lives of individuals in these areas so we can all contribute to a thriving community.

 *There have been several studies and groups researching the concept of thriving.
 The information here has been compiled from various resources that we find inspiring and supportive of our vision and mission: a comprehensive global study of more than 150 countries, in which Gallup explored the common elements of wellbeing that transcend countries and cultures; the Thrive Foundation; research conducted by Stanford University; and an adaption of The Five Essential Elements of Wellbeing as found in the Gallup Business Journal.